VictorLemosR/neovim_config/readme.md

 15. Adjust your paths used by neovim in "/lua/victor/paths.lua"

-16. Adjust hotkeys used for plugins in "lua/victor/hotkeys_plugins.lua"
+16. For personal preference, adjust hotkeys used for plugins in "lua/victor/hotkeys_plugins.lua"

-17. For portuguese people, download pt-utf8 from [vim site](https://ftp.nluug.nl/pub/vim/runtime/spell/) and add it to neovim installation folder: nvim\share\nvim\runtime\spell

-18. To be able to run rust tests with <space>rt:
+17. To be able to run rust tests with <space>rt:
 	- cargo install cargo-nextest --locked
 	- cargo +stable install cargo-llvm-cov --locked

+18. To use github features inside neovim, install its [cli](https://cli.github.com/)

 # Update
 1. To update neovim configuration to my latest, just repeat step 8